 To use the Internet, you need digital skills, access, motivation – and to feel that you can trust the online environment.
 We need a range of ways to help Kiwis to feel comfortable in the digital world – and that means more courses and access points to get on the Internet.

 Why do we need a digital inclusion map?

 There are great projects happening across the country but many remain relatively unknown and deserve more visibility.
 The digital sector needs a better understanding of who is working with which communities,to build and grow digital skills.
 Organisations hosting these initiatives could work together better to help more people, or share participants if there are too many for one place to deal with.
 Decision makers, funders and policy makers in central and local government, and in the philanthropic sector, need to know what is already happening – and working – in digital literacy and digital inclusion so they can most effectively target investments.

 Aims of the map

-The map aims to map as many digital inclusion projects as we can, to get a picture of who is doing what, then we can all what is available in each area and see where best to use our resources.
-So far we have mapped over 500 project locations.
+The map aims to map as many digital inclusion projects as we can, to get a picture of who is doing what, then all New Zealanders with and interest or leading role digital inclusion and its economic and social benefits can all what is available in each area and see where best to use our resources.
+So far we have mapped over 650 project locations.